abhishiktmahajan/face_recognition_project/README.md

 Add any additional packages as necessary.

 ## Contributors
-Your Name
+Abhishikt Mahajan
-Email: your-email@example.com
+Email: abhishiktmahajan@gmail.com
-LinkedIn: Your LinkedIn Profile
+LinkedIn: linkedin.com/in/abhishiktmahajan

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.